lkcampbell/brackets-ruler/README.md

    * Clean up ruler HTML-generator code using jQuery
    * Changed CSS to LESS (proper namespacing of styles)
    * Make sure ruler plays nicely with Themes extension
-   * When adjust font size event pull request accepted, update code to use it
-      * Create pull request in Brackets for firing adjust font size event

 ### License
 MIT-licensed -- see `main.js` for details.